joseantmazonsb/ppl/README.md

 invalid.Should().Throw<InvalidOperationException>(); // Class Songwriter has no registered dataset
 ```

-Yes, you can use transactions yourself (for those providers that support them) the same way you've been doing with **EntityFramework**:
+And yes, you can also use transactions yourself (for those providers that support them) the same way you've been doing with **EntityFramework**:

 ```csharp
 ...